Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Monte Carlo computation time can be reduced from the order of hours to the order of minutes by adopting the advanced GPU parallel computation framework and various algorithm acceleration strategies\citep{RN23}.
 This time can be further decreased to the order of seconds if one first conducts a fast and noisy MC simulation and then denoises the resulting dose map with a DL-based denoiser\citep{RN48}.
 The goal of this work is to move one step further by improving MC dose calculation efficiency to a real-time level (sub-seconds), which would be of significance to clinical applications such as IMRT iterative plan optimization and online adaptive re-planning.
 We have proposed a DL-based MC dose denoiser that can process an input dose volume with a size of $256\times256\times64$ in 39 ms, as shown in Table~\ref{tab:metrics}.
 This simple denoiser has plug-and-play functionality, so it can be attached as a plugin in current MC dose engines without interrupting the whole pipeline; hence, we have termed it “deep dose plugin.”
 We would like to highlight that the whole pipeline takes around ~0.15 s, even taking the noisy MC simulation time (117 ms) into consideration.
 This time competes with any of the fastest dose engines, including GPU-based pencil beam–based dose engines\citep{RN60}.
+Although we only used the prostate cancer patients dataset as a showcase, the proposed method is not dependent on tumor sites and can be readily applied to any other patient cases.
 As such, we expect that an MC dose engine featuring our deep dose plugin could be routinely used in a modern TPS for fast yet accurate dose calculations.